weedonandscott/evercas/README.md

     handlers, IO buffers, etc).
 -   Pluggable put strategies, allowing fine-grained control of how files are added.
 -   Able to repair the root folder by reindexing all files.
-Useful if the hashing algorithm or folder structure options change or to initialize existing files.
+Useful if folder structure options change or to initialize existing files.
--   Supports any hashing algorithm available via `hashlib.new`.
+-   Uses the performant `blake3` hash with multithreading enabled.
 -   Python 3.10+ compatible.
 -   Support for hard-linking files into the EverCas-managed directory on compatible filesystems